-If the liver is treated at this stage, the liver can be healed a perfect chance.
-The liver has the ability to heal its self over a period of time.
+If the liver is treated at this stage, the liver can be healed.
+The liver has the ability to heal itself over some time.

 Cirrhosis can lead to further complications, including liver cancer.
 The symptoms of Cirrhosis are- You may bruise or bleed easily.